How To Use LinkedIn Endorsements

 Endorsements work differently than recommendations.
 Anyone can visit your profile, read your skills list, and hit the “endorse” button for the skills they know you have.

-The value of endorsements on LinkedIn has been questioned because it's so easy to endorse someone.
-LinkedIn prompts you to endorse other people and suggests skills to endorse them for.
-It's almost as simple as liking a post or a page on Facebook and you don't have to know much, if anything, about the person you are endorsing.
+Many have questioned the value of endorsements on LinkedIn because it's so easy to do.
+LinkedIn prompts you to endorse other people and suggests that you endorse them for certain skills.
+It's as simple as “liking” a post or a page on Facebook.
+Technically, you don’t even have to know the person that you are endorsing.

-On a related note, you may not want to be endorsed for some skills.
-For example, if you helped someone look over their resume and they endorsed you for "resume writing," if you don't provide resume writing services professionally you wouldn't want to mislead anyone into thinking you do.
+That being said, you do not want to be endorsed for every skill imaginable.
+For example, if you helped someone look over their resume, they endorsed you for "resume writing," and you don't provide resume writing services professionally, you wouldn't want to confuse anyone into thinking that that is what you do.

 Endorsements on Your LinkedIn Profile

-When someone endorses you on LinkedIn, they will be given suggestions on what to endorse you for (blogging, for example).
-When they decide to endorse you, the endorsements you receive will be listed on your profile in a section called Skills & Expertise.
-It's the section of your profile which is listed under Experience and above Education.
+When someone wants to endorse you, LinkedIn will offer suggestions on what to endorse you for (blogging, for example).
+When they decide to endorse you, the endorsements you receive will be listed on your profile in a section called Skills & Expertise (listed under Experience and above Education).